JL-III/Theatria/docs/gameplay-features/spawners.md

 ## Tips

 - Save spawners for strategic use when you plan to spend time in the Mining World.
-- When you place a spawner in the Mining World, you can break it with a pickaxe.
-Using a pickaxe enchanted with Silk Touch increases the chance of keeping and reusing the spawner.
+- If you place a spawner in the Mining World, you can break it with a pickaxe.
+Using a pickaxe enchanted with Silk Touch gives you a 75% chance of successfully picking it up.
+However, if you don’t use Silk Touch, the spawner will be destroyed.

-For more information on server features and gameplay, explore the [Theatria Wiki](https://docs.playtheatria.com/).